-Will you spare £10 in the fight for free protest?
+Will you spare £10 in the fight for our democratic rights?

 During regulated election periods the law says we must make sure all donations of £500 or more are from people who are registered to vote in the UK, or companies that are registered and conduct their business in the UK.
 That's why we ask for your address and a phone number.
 If the same person donates more than once and their donations add up to more than £500 in the same calendar year, the same rule applies.
 Donations over £7,500 must be published by the Electoral Commission.
 Donations we find to be inadmissible may have to be returned.